 How do you decide who’s right for you?

-Here are the three main general question to answer before choosing:
+Here are the three main general questions to answer before choosing:

 Did they personally have a similar problem that they managed to solve?

 How knowledgeable are they in the subject matter?

 I have listed these in the order of importance we tend to give them.